newcleo-dev-team/glow/README.rst

     ├── glow/
     ├── resources/
     ├── tests/
+    ├── tutorials/
     ├── LICENSE
     └── README.rst

-- ``docs``: contains the files for generating the project documentation with *Sphinx*;
+- ``docs``: contains the files for generating the project documentation with Sphinx;
 - ``glow``: contains all the modules that provide the functionalities implemented by |TOOL|;
 - ``resources``: contains files that support the configuration and operation of |TOOL|;
+- ``tests``: contains both unittests and functional tests, the former to ensure the correctness of individual code units, the latter to ensure the overall functionalities behave as expected;
-- ``tests``: contains Python scripts that provide examples showing how to use the |TOOL| functionalities, as well as unit and functional tests.
+- ``tutorials``: contains Python scripts that provide use cases showing how to use the |TOOL| functionalities for building different geometry layouts.

 Dependencies
 ------------